If you’ve at least dabbled in marketing, you must have asked yourself this question.

 What if your SEO analysis reveals that your blog post should be above 5,000 words, but you feel like 2,000 words exhaust the topic?

-Sometimes, It feels like everything you could add to your post is low-quality fluff.
-But I promise: you can always extend the blog length in a way that will increase its quality and delight your readers.
+Sometimes, it feels like everything you could add to your post is low-quality fluff.
+You can always extend the blog length for SEO to increase its quality and delight your readers.

-If you’re in charge of writing an epic piece of content but your mind is blank, Google can help you.
+If you’re in charge of writing an epic piece of content but your mind is blank, Google can help.

-When you search for a keyword, Google often shows a “People also ask” section somewhere on the first page.
-These are the questions people have that are strongly connected to your query.
+When you search for a keyword, Google shows a “People also ask” section on the first page.
+These are questions strongly connected to your query.

-And if you have, all is not lost.
-You can quickly jump to search results for one of the proposed queries and see a whole new “People also ask” list.
+Also, jump to search results for one of the proposed queries and see a new “People also ask” list.

 Our Content Editor provides lots of keyword suggestions on how to write SEO content.
-Apart from being a source of inspiration, it will also help your text get that extra boost for SERPs.
+It inspires, and helps your text get a boost for SERPs.

 See the red and green buttons?
-You can see how many times a given keyword should appear in your post for optimal results.
-Write away to turn them all green.
+It shows many times a given keyword should appear in your post for optimal results.
+Write to turn them all green.

-Too many red boxes might mean that you have a content gap to fill.
-For example, if you’re writing a review for the newest MacBook, but you haven’t mentioned the phrase “keyboard" even once while your competitors did, you need to fix it.
+Too many red boxes might mean you have a content gap to fill.
+For example, if you’re writing a review for the newest MacBook, but you haven’t mentioned the phrase “keyboard" and your competitors have, fix it.

-If you manage to turn all the boxes green but you still need to write a few additional words, Content Editor has one extra card up its sleeve.
+If you turn all the boxes green, but still need to write more words, Content Editor helps!

 You can check out how other bloggers used the keyword in a sentence: